 - Two of my poems “The Invisible” (published in Unspoken Water) and “The Seventh Stranger” (published in Paper Crow) were listed in Ellen Datlow’s Honorable Mentions for The Best Horror of the Year Vol. 4.
 There were so many writers that were included, and only these venerable 18 made the cut.
 Kenneth Yu’s story was also listed among the HMs.

-.
-This is why the written word will never lose its allure.
 As a child he had been brutal, a kicker of cats, a resolute swatter of flies -- one who delighted in passing gas against lighted candles.
 As a young man, under the auspices of the church, he had grown hard, educated and inverted.
 He had studied the lives of the Saints, from those of universal fame down to others, who had as little reknown as pismires.
 He savoured their histories, their sufferings, lapping them up as a poisoned man would drafts of emetic.
 He strove to lighten the darkness within him, and for every match he struck, a gust of cold, midnight wind responded, leaving him strolling sightless through bleak, empty space.
 As a man he was deliberate and blunt, a devotee of the Crucifixion.

 Have a good night!